oscal-compass/compliance-trestle/README.md

 Trestle aims to reduce or remove this barrier by bringing the maintenance of control descriptions into the DevOps domain.
 The goal is to have changes to the system (for example, updates to configuration management) easily related to the controls impacted, and to enable modification of those controls as required in concert with the system changes.

-Trestle implicitly provides a core opinionated workflow driven by its pipeline steps to allow standardized interlocks with other compliance tooling platforms.
+Trestle implicitly provides a core opinionated workflow driven by its pipeline to allow standardized interlocks with other compliance tooling platforms.

 ## Machine readable compliance format